-- i) Headteachers who feel an employee's unsatisfactory performance may be drug or alcohol related should seek advice from the Occupational Health Unit. - ii) Depending upon the circumstances of the case, a meeting may be convened by the Headteacher, or other appropriate member of school management to discuss the content of the OHU report. - iii) At this meeting the Headteacher may be accompanied by a representative of the Schools Human Resources team.
-The employee has the right to be accompanied by a trade union representative or a work colleague. - iv) At the meeting the unsatisfactory performance / conduct should be discussed in detail with the employee.
+- iv) At this meeting the Headteacher may be accompanied by a representative of the Schools Human Resources team.
+The employee has the right to be accompanied by a trade union representative or a work colleague. - v) At the meeting the unsatisfactory performance / conduct should be discussed in detail with the employee.
 The Headteacher, with advice from the Occupational Health Unit where necessary, should restate the School's required standards, making sure the employee understands what is expected of him/her.
-The Headteacher should try to establish, where possible, the cause of the problem. - v) The employee should be informed or reminded of the assistance the School is prepared to give employees who are trying to overcome a drink or drugs problem and should also be informed of internal and external services where help can be obtained.

-- vi) The employee should be informed that the school requires his/her performance to be improved to an acceptable standard and that failure to achieve this may result in disciplinary action being taken.
-The Headteacher, (or person to whom responsibility for the management of the issue has been delegated by the Headteacher) with advice from the Occupational Health Unit where necessary, should agree with the employee what follow-up action is to be taken. - vii) Where it is established that alcohol or drugs are, or could be, the problem, seeking support from the Community Alcohol and Drugs Services may be suggested to the employee. - viii) Whilst the employee concerned is receiving rehabilitation/guidance from professional advisers, the Headteacher may consider suspending any disciplinary action for an agreed period in order to allow the rehabilitation/advice to take effect. - ix) If the employee denies that either alcohol or drugs are the cause of the problem or if the problem persists despite treatment, he or she should be treated as for any other disciplinary / capability problem, whichever is judged as appropriate by the Headteacher. - x) However, if there are strong signs that the employee's unsatisfactory performance is drug or alcohol related and he or she will not acknowledge this, further encouragement should be given at all stages of the disciplinary / capability procedure to face up to the true underlying problem. - xi) A record should be kept of all events and any actions taken and placed on the employee's personnel file.
+The Headteacher should try to establish, where possible, the cause of the problem. - vi) The employee should be informed or reminded of the assistance the School is prepared to give employees who are trying to overcome a drink or drugs problem and should also be informed of internal and external services where help can be obtained. - vii) The employee should be informed that the school requires his/her performance to be improved to an acceptable standard and that failure to achieve this may result in disciplinary action being taken.
+The Headteacher, (or person to whom responsibility for the management of the issue has been delegated by the Headteacher) with advice from the Occupational Health Unit where necessary, should agree with the employee what follow-up action is to be taken. - viii)Where it is established that alcohol or drugs are, or could be, the problem, seeking support from the Community Alcohol and Drugs Services may be suggested to the employee. - ix) Whilst the employee concerned is receiving rehabilitation/guidance from professional advisers, the Headteacher may consider suspending any disciplinary action for an agreed period in order to allow the rehabilitation/advice to take effect. - x) If the employee denies that either alcohol or drugs are the cause of the problem or if the problem persists despite treatment, he or she should be treated as for any other disciplinary / capability problem, whichever is judged as appropriate by the Headteacher. - xi) However, if there are strong signs that the employee's unsatisfactory performance is drug or alcohol related and he or she will not acknowledge this, further encouragement should be given at all stages of the disciplinary / capability procedure to face up to the true underlying problem. - xii) A record should be kept of all events and any actions taken and placed on the employee's personnel file.
 The employee will be treated with respect and the utmost discretion applied.